ankith-i/CS-161-Sec-01-Ankith-Indrakumar/docs/app_users/README.md

 - Click the "Hint" button for suggestions on coloring regions without breaking the rules.
 - Use the "Solve" button to automatically color all regions correctly.
+- You can even use the partial solution option if ou don't want the entire solution.
+- You can even reset the colors you colored if you are stuck and want to re-color.

+###Analytics
+- You can even the analytics of your game here.

+###Logout
+- You can use this option to logout.

 ### Saving Your Progress